alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-04-27-short-intro-to-reading-data.markdown

 ![System Behavior Chart]({{site.url}}/assets/sbc_1.png)

+Columns:

-1. Data is the data we want to plot over time
+1. *Data* is the data we want to plot over time
-2. Average is the average of the data
+2. *Average* is the average of the data - single value, computed as a column to simplify charting.
-3. Moving range is the absolute delta of two consecutive measurements
+3. *Moving range* is the absolute delta of two consecutive measurements
-4. Average moving range is the average of all moving ranges
+4. *Average moving range* is the average of all moving ranges - single value
-5. Lower / upper natural system limits is computed as `system average +/- 2.66 * moving range`
+5. *Lower / upper natural system limits* are computed as `system average +/- 2.66 * moving range` - single values

 Please note that you don't need a lot of measurements to compute meaningful system parameters and that, after an intervention is performed, new system parameters need to be computed again and behavior chart updated for future data.